pingcap/docs/tidb-cloud/create-tidb-cluster.md

 4. View the cluster size of the Developer Tier, and then click **Create**.

-   The cluster creation process starts and the **Security Quick Start** dialog box is displayed.
+   The cluster creation process starts and the **Security Settings** dialog box is displayed.

-5. In the **Security Quick Start** dialog box, set the root password and allowed IP addresses to connect to your cluster, and then click **Apply**.
+5. In the **Security Settings** dialog box, set the root password and allowed IP addresses to connect to your cluster, and then click **Apply**.

     Your TiDB Cloud cluster will be created in approximately 5 to 15 minutes.